wgmyers/mal/impls/ruby-wgm/NOTES.md

 But let's go ahead and implement the rest of Step 4, then go back and debug fn*.

+Ok, done, mostly.

+Fixed the infinite loop bug - def! was returning item,env and not nil,env, so anything using def and recursion was bugging out.

 ## Step 3 (2021-05-02)

 With some pain, def! is now implemented.